IMCES Usage Guide

 Work of Biosaftey Level 1 or 2

-• Most of the IMCES laboratory areas are approved for work with potentially genetically modified micoorganisms of BSL1 and 2.
-If you are planning to work with such active, non-fixed organisms at the IMCES you first of all have to submit our IMCES Biosafety Application Form.
+• Most of the IMCES laboratory areas are approved for work with biological material of Biosafety Level (BSL) 1 and BSL2, both wildtype and genetically modified.
+If you are planning to work with active, i.e., non-fixed, organisms at the IMCES that are (1) genetically modified and/or (2) classified as BSL2, you first of all have to submit our IMCES Biosafety Application Form, which you find in the Downloads section.
+Active wildtype organisms of BSL1 and all kinds of fixed/inactivated material do not require an additional biosafety application.

 • If you are already a registered user of the IMCES and you would like to perform BSL2 work which you haven't registered, yet, please keep in mind that you then must inform us and the "Genehmigungsbehörde" about your intentions (see above).
-You are not allowed to perform BSL2 work at the IMCES which has not been officially approved by both institutions!
+You are not allowed to perform Bisafety Level 2 work at the IMCES which has not been officially approved by both institutions!

-• All IMCES BSL2 project leaders are not in charge of monitoring your BSL2 work and the obligatory documentation of your daily work.
+• The BSL2 project leaders of IMCES are not in charge of monitoring your BSL2 work and the obligatory documentation of your daily work.
+This remains the responsibility of BSL2 project leaders in the user’s host laboratory!
 Through our online booking system we are able to monitor the instrument usage for official BSLS2 work and to identify the responsible users.
-In case of any project-related question by the "Bezirksregierung" we will forward the officers to the individual user and the responsible project leader of her/his BSL2 facility.
+In case of any project-related question by the "Bezirksregierung", we will forward the officers to the individual user and the responsible project leader of her/his BSL2 facility.

 • To additionally record your BSL2 activities we ask all users handling BSL2 material inside the IMCES laboratories to fill-out respective forms which you find inside the relevant laboratories, on a daily basis.